top of page

 What is KANSHITSU

-Urushi is solidified in a humid environment (temperature: approx. 15-25/ humidity: approx. 75%).
+Lacquer hardens in a humid environment (temperature: approx. 15–25°C / humidity approx. 75%).

-It is just a "gift" from Urushi.
+It is truly a gift received from Urushi.

 *Some of the images on this page have been approved by Reijunkan (NPO).